 At the center of Canada is the great inland sea of Hudson Bay, or Kangiqsualuk ilua, a frigid tongue of the Arctic Ocean.
 Hospitable to an estimated 57,000 beluga whales and other marine mammals, it reaches farther south than the European capitals of Scandinavia, Germany and Russia.

 Because Hudson Bay is the world’s most southern arctic and subarctic ecosystem, it is especially vulnerable to the effects of climate change and the impact of industrial activities like hydroelectric projects.

-Protecting the Beluga Estuaries
+Protecting Manitoba’s Beluga Estuaries

 The river estuaries in Western Hudson Bay provide invaluable summer habitat for one-third of the world’s beluga whales.
 However, climate change and industrial impacts threaten this region’s ecological viability and have the potential to fundamentally impact the economic base and health of coastal communities that rely on its natural resources for sustenance.

 Video © The Pew Charitable Trusts and Ducks Unlimited.